Extension of a Diophantine triple with the property $D(4)$: Preliminary results about elements of a - -tuple

-From the Lemma \ref{donje na m i n} and the explanation before this Lemma, we consider that $v_7\neq w_5$ is already proven, but it is not hard to follow the following proof to prove this case also.
+From the Lemma \ref{donje na m i n} and the explanation before this lemma, we consider that $v_7\neq w_5$ is already proven but it is not hard to follow the next proof in order to deduce this case also.
+We will show only that $v_9\neq w_7$, and the case $v_{11}\neq w_7$ can be shown similarly with only some technical details changed.